 First of all, the hammer and sickle are associated with the Masonic symbol of the hammer and chisel.
 These items signified a clearly defined goal (chisel) and its firm manifestation (hammer).
 In European religious symbology, the hammer is associated with aggressive male force, physical (the hammer of the blacksmith Hephaestus in Greece) as well as deadly.

 The thunder gods Svarog (Slavic) and Thor (Norse) wielded it in their hands.
-In China and India it is the symbol of the destructive triumph of the forces of evil.
+In China and

 It is now difficult to say what meanings Kamzolkin insinuated into his drawing.
 Was he solely carrying out the order to create an image for the alliance of peasants and workers, or did he infuse into this symbol his attitude towards revolutionary power, choosing symbols for death, war, and the triumph of evil?